 I honestly have never even had pineapple curd before now.
 I came up with the idea after testing recipes that required pineapple filling and decided to go ahead and make my own version of this sweet, tropical curd.

 The process for the curd couldn’t be simpler.
 It’s exactly the same as making lemon curd.
-All you do is combine all the ingredients in a medium saucepan with a heavy bottom and cook it until becomes thick.
+All you do is combine all the ingredients in a medium saucepan with a heavy bottom and cook it until it becomes thick.

 It’s too easy.
-You have no excuse not to make it!
+You have no excuse to not make it!

 You may be tempted to just devour it with a spoon but try to resist.
-Save it to spread between cake layers, fill cupcakes, or use as a filling for sweet rolls.
+Save it to spread between cake layers, fill cupcakes, or use it as a filling for sweet rolls.

 Ingredients for homemade pineapple curd?